'Awkward' And 'Insecure' Get To The Root Of Writer Issa Rae's Humor

 RAE: (As Issa Dee) I don't know what you mean.

-UNIDENTIFIED CHILD #2: (As character) My cousin can put some tracks in it, unless you like it like that.
+UNIDENTIFIED ACTOR #2: (As character) My cousin can put some tracks in it unless you like it like that.

 (LAUGHTER)